awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

    DELETE my-index
    ```

-   If you don't want to delete the index, [reindex](https://opendistro.github.io/for-elasticsearch-docs/docs/elasticsearch/reindex-data/) it\.
+   If you don't want to delete the index, [return it to hot storage](#ultrawarm-migrating-back) and [reindex](https://opendistro.github.io/for-elasticsearch-docs/docs/elasticsearch/reindex-data/) it\.

 1. Restore the snapshot: